 By approval of the Beaufort County School District Board of Education, the Riverview Charter School was established in Beaufort in the summer of 2009, opening its doors to approximately 494 students in grades kindergarten through six.
 The charter planned for a grade level increase each year until grade eight.
-Enrollment will increase by 38 students to 608 in the 2016-2017 school year.
-Along with the increased students is an increase in their per pupil allocation of \$243,526.
-Increases are attributable primarily to increases in state EFA and teacher salary supplement funding.
-The total allocation to the charter school is \$4.9 million, with a General Fund allocation of \$4.7 million and categorical funds of \$200,000.
+Enrollment will increase by 38 students to 646 in the 2017-2018 school year.
+Along with the increased students is an increase in their per pupil allocation of \$397,865.
+Increases are attributable primarily to an increase in local tax revenue due to an increase in millage.
+The total allocation to the charter school is \$5.7 million, with a General Fund allocation of \$5.5 million and categorical funds of \$200,000.
 The charter school is funded on a weighted per pupil basis in compliance with a state formula.
 The School District receives no additional money to fund this expense.